Our Progress

 Our First Progress, Completed Phase 1: The quarter-mile at Little Tring

 The construction work to restore Phase 1 began in earnest in 1997 following ground clearance.
-As part of the restoration of Phase 1, Little Tring Bridge, demolished in 1973, had to be rebuilt.
+Little Tring Bridge, demolished in 1973, had to be rebuilt.
 Volunteers undertook the clearance work but re-building of a road bridge necessitated the use of professional contractors.
 The bridge was completed in 2001 and is a concrete box brick-faced in traditional style.

-While the bridge was being rebuilt restoration of the first quarter-mile of canal began.
-Concrete walls had to be built along both sides of this section.
+Restoration of the first quarter-mile of canal began while the bridge was being re-built.
+We had to build concrete walls along both sides of this section.
 The walls were completed in 2004 and the bed lined, and the re-watering took place in February 2005.
 March 2005 saw the first boats to go through the stop-lock and under Little Tring Bridge in over 100 years.
 At the end of the restored section, we built an 80-foot winding hole (turning point).
-This allows any boat that can use the English canal system to navigate the Arm.
-Before the completion of phase 1, only boats less than 45-feet in length could cruise the Arm and turn around for the return journey.
+This allows any narrow boat that can use the English canal system to navigate this part of the Wendover Canal.
+Before the completion of phase 1, only boats less than 45-feet in length could cruise the canal and turn around for the return journey.

 Our Current Progress (Phase 2): The 1½ miles from Little Tring to Drayton Beauchamp bridge

-We then began work in earnest to restore the canal back to Little Tring.
-The work consists of several stages: first the under-bed pipe that takes water from Drayton Beauchamp to Little Tring has to be capped to prevent any problems should it collapse after the canal is re-watered; then the banks are profiled and mooring bays constructed.
+The work consists of several stages.
+First, the under-bed pipe that takes water from Drayton Beauchamp to Little Tring has to be capped, in case it collapses after the canal is re-watered.
+Then, the banks are profiled and mooring bays constructed.
 Following this a layer of the waterproof material Bentomat® is laid down the banks and across the bed.
 The Bentomat® is held in place on the walls with dense concrete blocks and on the bed with a covering 300mm of spoil.
 At water level coir rolls on top of the blocks provide a habitat for water-margin plants.

 Future Phase 3: The 3¼ miles from Drayton Beauchamp to Wendover